quercia-dev/birdclef2025/README.md

 # Experiments with Models

-We build towards the task of soft classification using models of increasing complexity, before converging on a state-of-the-art solution, extended with data augmentation.
+We build towards the task of soft classification using models of increasing complexity, before comparing the results with a state-of-the-art solution, which we extend with data augmentation.

 It should be noted that the baseline accuracy of a model which was guessing randomly, given the distribution of the data $\text{P}_\text{correct} = 0.012$